 The Swiss-Japan Scholarship Fund, powered by SJCC and SCCIJ, represents an important long-term activity of the Swiss-Japanese Chamber of Commerce.
-The fund was established for the purpose of encouraging and supporting young Swiss residents in their efforts to learn more about Japan, its culture, language, social and business environments.
+The fund was established on 1st October 1988 for the purpose of encouraging and supporting young Swiss residents in their efforts to learn more about Japan, its culture, language, social and business environments.
 In October 2018 the SJCC celebrated the 30th Anniversary of the Scholarship Fund.

 The Fund offers financial and other pertinent assistance to qualified students, graduates and professionals who are willing to add a “Year in Japan” to their education.
 The purpose of this commitment is for them to further improve their Japanese language skills during a 3-6 months intensive language training (including the study of kanji) at a local school and to gain in-depth experience of working as intern with Japanese colleagues for 6-9 months in Japanese or local subsidiaries of international companies.
 Examples can be found under Scholarship Reports.